aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 Update Apache Kafka integration settings
 -----------------------------------------

 Next step is to configure the topic and data format options for the integration.
 This will create a virtual table in Aiven for ClickHouse that can receive and send messages from multiple topics.
 You can have as many of such tables as you need.

+For each table, there are mandatory and optional setting to be defined.

+Mandatory settings
+''''''''''''''''''

-You need to define for each table following:
+For each table, you need to define the following:

 * ``name`` - name of the connector table
 * ``columns`` - array of columns, with names and types